Renormalization of bi-cubic circle maps: Cylinder renormalization of bi-cubic maps

 The cylinder renormalization of a bi-cubic commuting pair is defined in the same way as that of an analytic bi-cubic map.: \begin{defn} Let $\zeta=(\eta,\xi)$ be a bi-cubic holomorphic commuting pair which is at least $n$ times renormalizable for some $n\in\NN$.
 Denote $D_\eta$ the domain of the pair $\zeta$.
 Denote We say that $\zeta$ is cylinder renormalizable with period $k=q^n$ if: \begin{itemize} \item there exist two compex conjugate fixed points $p^+_n$, $p^-_n$ of the map $\eta_n$ with $p^\pm_n\in\pm\HH$, and an $\RR$-symmetric simple arc $l$ connecting these points such that $l\subset {D_{\eta_n}}$ and $\eta_n(l)\cap l=\{p^+_n,p^-_n\}$; \item denoting $C$ the $\RR$-symmetric domain bounded by $l$ and $\eta(l)$ we have $C\subset D_{\eta_n}$, and the quotient of $\overline{C\cup\eta(C)}\sm\{p^+_n,p^-_n\}$ by the action of $\zeta_n$ is a Riemann surface homeomorphic to the cylinder $\CC/\ZZ$ (that is, $C$ is a fundamental crescent of $\eta$). \end{itemize} Clearly, the action of $\zeta$ induces a bi-critical circle map $f$ with rotation number $\rho(\cR^n\zeta)$ on the quotient we call $f$ the cylinder renormalization of $\zeta$.

 \end{defn}

 \begin{thm} Fix a periodic marked combinatorial type $\cC$, and let $f\in{\aaa A}_U$ be a bi-cubic map of this type.
-Then, there exist $N=N(\cC,U)$ and an equatorial annulus $U_1=U_1(\cC)$ such that the following holds.
+Then, there exists $N=N(\cC,U)$ such that the following holds.
 For every $n\geq N$, setting $k=q_n$, $f$ is cylinder renormalizable with period $k$.
-Moreover, there exists a fundamental crescent $C_f\Subset U$ with period $k$ such that $f^k(C_f)\subset U$, and, denoting $\hat f$ the corresponding cylinder renormalization of $f$, we have
+Moreover, there exists a fundamental crescent $C_f\Subset U$ (which moves analytically with $f$) with period $k$ such that $f^k(C_f)\subset U$, and, denoting $\hat f$ the corresponding cylinder renormalization of $f$, we have

 Similarly, let $\zeta$ be any bi-cubic holomorphic commuting pair of type $\cC$.
 Then, there exists $k=k(\zeta)=q_n$ such that $\zeta$ is cylinder renormalizable with period $k$, and the cylinder renormalization is a bi-cubic map of type $\cC$.